 Depending on the lender’s policy, the maximum LTV for a particular applicant is determined.
 This LTV is then multiplied with the current appraised value of the property to determine the maximum loan amount that can be offered against it.

 Thus, if the lender’s LTV ratio calculator has set the LTV for 70%, and the value of the property is INR 1 crores, then as per the LTV calculation formula

 Max. loan amount = LTV * Appraised value of the property

 Thus, for the above example, the maximum amount that can be borrowed against the property is INR 70 lakhs.

 Certain factors affect the LTV ratio and vary from person to person.
 LTV is higher or lower based on:

-NOTE: The eligibility criteria of the applicant in terms of employment history, income, current monthly income credit score, etc. are also taken into account while determining the maximum loan that can be given.
-However, the LTV is determined purely based on the above factors, as well as the lender’s policy.
+NOTE: This page only talks about LTV calculation and the factors that affect it.
+The calculator shows the maximum loan amount one may be eligible for based on LTV as well as net monthly disposable income.
+However, please note that eligibility of the applicant in terms of employment history, income, current monthly income credit score, etc. are also taken into account while determining the maximum loan amount that can be given.